-Statement of Personal Property
+Statement of Personal Property for Businesses

-Every person, firm or corporation conducting business within the City of Janesville who has operating assets located in the City of Janesville on January 1 must file a properly completed and signed Statement of Personal Property with the City of Janesville Assessor’s Office each year on or before March 1st as required by Wisconsin State Statutes.
+Every person, firm or corporation conducting business within the City of Janesville who has operating assets located in the City of Janesville on January 1 must file a properly completed and signed Statement of Personal Property PA-003 with the City of Janesville Assessor’s office each year on or before March 1st as required by Wisconsin State Statutes.

 A blank Statement of Personal Property will be mailed by the Assessor’s office to each business owner on approximately January 1 of every year.